Blog

 Well, you’re in luck.
 BuildShip is here for all your backend needs.
 With BuildShip, you can create powerful APIs, manage backend tasks, connect to your favorite tools or databases, and build robust automations for your app effortlessly.

 Now you can build your complete app with AI using Generative UI capabilities of v0 by Vercel for generating frontend apps and generative backend with BuildShip for backend APIs, and cloud jobs.
 In this blog, we’ll explore the “how” by building a fun and interactive "Guess the Prompt" game using the power of AI and get you immersed in the era of true low-code development.
+Furthermore, we'll also include a remix link to another of our v0 powered popular game called "Who's the Murderer?"

 Let’s start!